 As a mom by adoption, I am absolutely blessed.

-While I may never know for certain, I think it’s safe to assume I’m just like any other mom, although I took a slightly different journey getting here.
+While I may never know for sure, I think it’s safe to assume I’m just like any other mom, although I took a slightly different journey getting here.
 And our life will look just a little bit different going forward.